-ZenLedger helps simplify crypto taxes by aggregating transactions across multiple exchanges and wallets, calculating the cost basis and autofilling popular IRS forms, such as Form 1040 Schedule D. By automating this process in a verifiable way, you can ensure that you’re paying the right amount of tax and have an audit trail in place in case of any IRS issues.
+ZenLedger helps simplify Crypto Taxes and Accounting by aggregating transactions across multiple exchanges and wallets, calculating the cost basis and autofilling popular IRS forms, such as Form 1040 Schedule D. By automating this process in a verifiable way, you can ensure that you're paying the right amount of tax and have an audit trail in place in case of any IRS issues.

 Sign up for ZenLedger today and see how easy it is to get started aggregating your transactions and maintaining an audit trail for the IRS.